Boston Golf Club - Golf Digest

 Gil Hanse (2004)

 Boston Golf Club, in the south suburb of Hingham, is a modern-day Pine Valley, massaged by architect Gil Hanse and his team from dramatic coastal topography with gashes of unsullied sand.
 Fairways tumble across the landscape, posing some blind shots that are embraced, not criticized.
-One stretch surrounds an old strip mine, with mining spoils incorporated as chocolate drop mounds and one vein serving as a "Hell's Third Acre" hazard.
-Boston Golf Club, like No. 46 Garden City Golf Club, finishes with a grand par 3.
+One stretch surrounds an old strip mine, with mining spoils incorporated as chocolate-drop mounds.
+One vein of sand serves as a “Hell’s One-Third Acre” hazard.
+Like No. 51 Garden City Golf Club, Boston finishes with a terrific par 3.

 Panelist comments: